The “Medusa Complex” in Greek society

 But there is a major difference between the cheetahs and neoliberalism: the latter can’t get its fill.
 Taking down only one, is not enough.

-Cheetah simply wants to feed itself.
-Man desires to dominate.
+Cheetah simply wants to feed itself whereas man desires to dominate.

 Dominance is achieved by spreading the fear, social corrosion, civil clashes and generalized turbulence.